glazerscunning/King-Pools/wp-content/plugins/wp-file-upload/readme.txt

 Files by default are uploaded inside wp-content directory of your Wordpress website.
 To change it use attribute uploadpath.

+= Can I see and download the uploaded files? =

+Administrators can view all uploaded files together with associated field data from the plugin's Settings in Dashboard.
+The [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin allows users to view their uploaded files, either from the Dashboard, or from a page or post.

 = Are there filters to restrict uploaded content? =

 Yes, you can control allowed file size and file extensions by using the appropriate attribute (see Other Notes section).